PranavMasekar/HashNode-Blogs/Flutter Blog Writing Style Guide.md

 - Friendly, encouraging, and action-oriented; avoid academic formality.
 - Assume an intermediate Flutter developer who appreciates code-first, hands-on guidance.
-- Use inclusive language: “we”, “let’s”, “you’ll”.
+- Use inclusive language: "we", "let's", "you'll".
+- Write in natural, conversational tone with casual English expressions.
+- Use relatable phrases like "trust me", "obviously!", "you know the struggle!".
+- Add casual expressions like "(pain!)", "(double pain!)", "pro tip:".
-- Close posts with a short, upbeat sign-off like “Keep Fluttering 💙💙💙”.
+- Close posts with a short, upbeat sign-off like "Keep Fluttering 💙💙💙".

 ### Overall Structure